List of Dungeons & Dragons modules: W

 WG—World of Greyhawk was a series of stand-alone adventures set in Greyhawk for 1st edition except as noted.
 No modules were ever assigned codes WG1–WG3.
 WG1 was earmarked for The Village of Hommlet (T1), and WG2 was earmarked for The Temple of Elemental Evil (T1-4).
-WG3 was to be Lost Caverns of Tsojcanth (S4), a loosely tied prequel to WG4.
+WG3 was to be Lost Caverns of Tsojcanth (S4), a loosely tied predecessor to WG4.
 WG7 was advertised during summer 1986 as Shadowlords, a collaboration between Gary Gygax and Skip Williams.
 Gygax's lawsuit with TSR put Shadowlords in limbo, and it was replaced with Castle Greyhawk.